StanJBrown/playground/docs/population.md

 individuals, as well as the individuals itself in a generation of population.

-### Attributes
+    Attributes

+        config (dict):
-    config (dict): configuration for the population
+            configuration for the population

+        evaluator (class):
+            evaluator class to evaluate population/individuals

+        generation (int):
-    evaluator (class): evaluator class to evaluate population/individuals generation (int): integer representing the generation number of the population best_top (int): best top individuals to keep best_individuals (array of objects): array of best individual objects individuals (array of objects): array of individuals in a population
+            integer representing the generation number of the population

+        best_top (int):
+            best top individuals to keep

+        best_individuals (array of objects):
+            array of best individual objects

+        individuals (array of objects):
+            array of individuals in a population

-### Constructor Arguments
+    Constructor Arguments:

         config (dict):
             Configuration for population

         evaluator (class):
             Evaluator for the population, can be `playground`'s built-in evaluator or a custom one.
 The only requirement is that it must contain a method called `evaluate(individual)` accepting 1 argument for an individual, the method should set the `individual`'s own score attrubute in-place (i.e.  `individual.score = 0.1`)

 ### sort_individuals()